 1. Choosing the type of automation workflow

-To create new Automation, you need to proceed to the Automation tab -> click on the New workflow button -> pick the workflow from the Automations Library or choose to Create custom workflow.
+To create a new Automation, you need to proceed to the Automation tab → click on the Create workflow button → pick the workflow from the Automations Library, or choose to Create from scratch.

 You can see the automation workflows with the different numbers of messages, some of them have only 1 Email, and some of them have 3 Emails and 1 SMS.
 After creating the workflow, you may change its structure and remove or add more messages.